 In 2007/8 he created the leading role of DANIEL WASHOVSKY in IMAGINE THIS at the NEW LONDON THEATRE after its transfer from Plymouth.

-Peter is also a director of The Royal Theatrical Fund.
+Peter is also a Trustee and Director of The Royal Theatrical Fund.

 He is represented by James Beresford at The Artists Partnership.